yriyriyri/voxllinktree/README.md

 == background

-This project is a visually immersive, 3d link-tree website designed to represent the aesthetic foundation of voxl os, a future virtual reality operating system.
-While it does not function as an os shell, the design aims to embody a conceptual "shell" with interactive, node-based structures in 3d space.
+this project is a visually immersive, 3d link-tree website designed to represent the aesthetic foundation of voxl os, a future virtual reality operating system. while it does not function as an os shell, the design aims to embody a conceptual "shell" with interactive, node-based structures in 3d space.

-The website's purpose is to create intrigue and reflect the branding of voxl.
-It acts as a hub for links and key information while being lightweight and performant, with a secondary goal of impressing the user, while being functional.
+the website's purpose is to create intrigue and reflect the branding of voxl os. it acts as a hub for links and key information while being lightweight and performant, with a secondary goal of impressing the user, while remaining functional.

 == requirements

-The requirements are prioritized using the moscow:
+the requirements are prioritized using the MoSCoW method:

 === must-have
 - interactive 3d interface with wireframe nodes representing clickable links in vr-style space